DeepanshuSarawagi/Kubernetes/08-Networking/README.md

 Let's say if we don't have any host entry added in local hosts file or remote DNS, then we can have remote DNS server forward the name resolution to global **nameserver at address 8.8.8.8**.
 We just need to add this nameserver entry in ```/etc/resolv.conf``` file of remote DNS server.

+## 3. Network Namespaces:

+Network Namespaces in Linux are used by containers like Docker to isolate networks.